synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `amount`: Amount in native token decimals to transfer cross-chain pre-fees

-# Function `withdraw(address to, contract IERC20 token, uint256 amount, uint256 fee)` (#SynapseBridge-withdraw-address-contract-IERC20-uint256-uint256-)
+# Function `withdraw(address to, contract IERC20 token, uint256 amount, uint256 fee)` {#SynapseBridge-withdraw-address-contract-IERC20-uint256-uint256-}
-Function to be called by the node group to withdraw the underlying assets from the contract
+No description
 ## Parameters:
 - `to`: address on chain to send underlying assets to